alexa/massive/README.md

 ## News

 * 14 Jun 2022: We updated the evaluation code to fix a bug identified by @yichaopku ([Issue 13](https://github.com/alexa/massive/issues/13), [PR 14](https://github.com/alexa/massive/pull/14)).
 Please pull commit 0552cdd or later to use the remedied evaluation code.
-The baseline results on the leaderboard and the preprint paper will be updated by 17 Jun.
+The baseline results on the [leaderboard](https://eval.ai/web/challenges/challenge-page/1697/overview) have been updated, and the updated preprint paper will be posted to arXiv early next week.
 * 20 Apr 2022: Launch and release of the MASSIVE dataset, this repo, the MASSIVE paper, the leaderboard, and the Massively Multilingual NLU 2022 workshop and competition.

 ## Quick Links